ferreiraf28/frontend_deNoise/README.md

 To briefly explain the architecture of the frontend implemented we'll state the main purpose of the files that were the main focus to achieve our desired frontend:

-** Main pages in the UI **: These files handle the UI experience in all the main pages in our frontend.
+### Main pages in the UI:
+These files handle the UI experience in all the main pages in our frontend.

 src/pages/Auth.tsx - Log-in and Sign-up pages

 src/pages/Chat.tsx - Conversational agent page

-src/pages/Home.tsx - Landing page of our app src/pages/Podcast.tsx - Podcast feature page
+src/pages/Home.tsx - Landing page of our app

+src/pages/Podcast.tsx - Podcast feature page

 src/pages/Report.tsx - Report feature page

+### Other important files:
-** Other important files **: These files ensure that the orchestration between all pages is smooth, as well as the connection with our FastAPI Backend.
+These files ensure that the orchestration between all pages is smooth, as well as the connection with our FastAPI Backend.

-src/context/GlobalStateContext.tsx - Manages global state for chat history, report data, and podcast data (when to clear/refresh the UI state) src/hooks/useAuth.tsx - Handles the authentication and login/signup logic for the app src/services/api.ts - API service layer for FastAPI backend
+src/context/GlobalStateContext.tsx - Manages global state for chat history, report data, and podcast data (when to clear/refresh the UI state)

+src/hooks/useAuth.tsx - Handles the authentication and login/signup logic for the app

+src/services/api.ts - API service layer for FastAPI backend

 ## How to run the frontend locally?